oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [A Gateway MUST NOT send a Qos 1 or Qos 2 PUBLISH packet with a new Application Message until it has received a PUBACK or PUBCOMP Packet with the
 Packet Identifier corresponding to the PUBLISH packet previously sent.]{.mark}

-## 4.16 Keep Alive and PING Procedure
+## 4.22 Keep Alive and PING Procedure

 As with MQTT, the value of the Keep Alive timer is indicated in the CONNECT packet.
 The client should send a PINGREQ packet within each Keep Alive time period, which the gateway acknowledges with a PINGRESP packet.

-Similarly, a client shall answer with a PINGRESP packet when it receives a PINGREQ packet from the GW to which it is connected.
+Similarly, a client shall answer with a PINGRESP packet when it receives a PINGREQ packet from the GW to which it is virtually connected.
 Otherwise, the received PINGREQ packet is ignored.

 Clients should use this procedure to supervise the liveliness of the gateway to which they are connected.
 If a client does not receive a PINGRESP from the gateway even after multiple retransmissions of the PINGREQ packet, it should first try to connect to another gateway before trying to reconnect to this gateway.
 Note that because the clients' keep-alive timers are not synchronized with each other, in case of a gateway failure there is practically no danger for a storm of CONNECT packets sent almost at the same time by all affected clients towards a new gateway.

-## 4.17 Client's Disconnect Procedure
+## 4.23 Client's Disconnect Procedure

 A client sends a DISCONNECT packet to the gateway to indicate that it is about to close its Virtual Connection.
 After this point, the client is then required to establish a new Virtual Connection with the gateway before it can exchange information with that gateway again.
 [Like MQTT, sending the